 Course Overview

-Upon the successful completion of CBT-I for OT, participants will receive a certificate indicating 16 contact hours of continuing education and be prepared to begin the supervised delivery of CBT-I to adults with insomnia.
+Upon the successful completion of CBT-I for OT, participants will receive a certificate indicating 18 contact hours (1.8 CEUs) of continuing education and be prepared to begin the delivery of CBT-I to adults with insomnia with supervision or consultation from an experienced CBT-I provider.

 Course Framework

-The 4th Edition of the Occupational Therapy Practice Framework: Domain and Process (OTPF – 4) describes the central concepts that ground occupational therapy practice and includes the distinct contribution of the profession to promoting personal and community health and wellbeing.
-Sleep is an occupation (day-to-day activity) that is central to human health and wellbeing and an integral part of the OTPF – 4.
-CBTI for OT will offer occupational therapists the knowledge and resources needed to begin the supervised delivery of CBTI to adults with chronic insomnia.
+The 4th Edition of the Occupational Therapy Practice Framework: Domain and Process (OTPF–4) describes the central concepts that ground occupational therapy practice and includes the distinct contribution of the profession to promoting personal and community health and wellbeing.
+Sleep is an occupation (day-to-day activity) that is central to human health and wellbeing and an integral part of the OTPF–4.
+CBTI for OT will offer occupational therapists the knowledge and resources needed to begin the delivery of CBTI (with supervision or consultation) to adults with chronic insomnia.

 American Journal of Occupational Therapy, August 2020, Vol. 74, 7412410010.